Frequently Asked Questions

 This bike has the same wheel size as a cyclocross bike, but with straight handlebars instead of road style drop bars.
 Hybrids often also have front suspension and suspension in the seatpost.
 Hybrids are designed more for comfort and leisure rather than performance, and have more of an upright sitting position.
 This is a very popular style of bike for our North American and European tours, but also works for our other tours.

 We always preach to riders that simplicity and durability are best because the availability of replacement parts is greatly limited in most of the countries on our tours, and our mechanics will not have some of the tools or skills to work with complex or unusual assemblies.
-A steel frame is preferred (if not steel than aluminum is the best choice), with simple components, simple suspension, and no hydraulics.
+A steel frame is preferred (if not steel than aluminum is the best choice), with simple components, and simple suspension.

 Still not sure?
 It’s not an easy choice, so send us an email and we will help you figure it out.